cycheung73/demo/ttrpg/character/attributes/README.md

 Next refinement will separate Attributes from the application, so all the methods do not need to be static.
 In addition, expand the Attributes class to hold name, modifier, and maybe even check for minimum and maxmium allowable values.

 Possible additional refinements, move the values for PointBuyChoices into a JSON file that is read in automatically.
-==
+---
 compile:
-  mvn clean dependency:copy-dependencies package
+- mvn clean dependency:copy-dependencies package

 run:
-  java -cp target/attributes-<version>.jar org.csgeeks.Attributes
+- java -cp target/attributes-<version>.jar org.csgeeks.Attributes
-==
+---
-DESIGN
+DESIGN (and random notes)

+attributes
-attributes: a group of attributes
+: a group of attributes

+attribue
-attribue: contains
+: contains

+name
-name: a string
+: a string
+abbreviation
-abbreviation: 3 character representation of the name
+: 3 character representation of the name value
-value: a number between 1 and 20, but cannot start off higher than 18
+: a number between 1 and 20, but cannot start off higher than 18 modifier
-modifier: derived number based on value [round((value - 10)/2)]
+: derived number based on value [round((value - 10)/2)]
+description
-description: a detailed description of the attribute
+: a detailed description of the attribute

 mininum_value
 maximum_value
 creation_minimum
 creation_maximum

+---
 name		: string
 abbrev		: 3 character string
 value		: positive integer